 Hire more employees

-When I meet managers in any industry, their first approach to reduce the wait time is to hire more employees.
+When I meet managers in any industry, their first approach to reducing the wait time is to hire more employees.
 Having more employees per visitor will reduce wait times.
 However, when doing the math, it quickly adds up to an unsustainable solution from an economic perspective.

 Streamline the queue process